DawidZyluk/algorithms-comparision/README.md

-# Algorithms_comparision
+# algorithms-comparision

-Project made during data structures and computational complexity course at my university.
-It's goal was to compare selected sorting algorithms with diffirent input data types.
+This project was developed as part of the "Data Structures and Computational Complexity" course at [University Name].
+Its main objective was to compare selected sorting algorithms using different types of input data.
+By evaluating the performance of these algorithms, the project aimed to gain insights into their efficiency and suitability for various scenarios.
+Through rigorous experimentation and analysis, the project sought to provide a comprehensive understanding of how these sorting algorithms perform under different input conditions.